Deadline for 2025 Applications October 31, 2024

 FACILITIES CMCArts has a shared ceramics studio equipped with a sink, several wheels and a kiln.
 This space can also be utilized for multi-media production, including printmaking, drawing and other mixed media but with limited wall space.
 In addition, our Courtyard is a great space for artists to create under our large tent.
 The living room / studio space in the apartment is equipped with 2 work tables and we encourage artists to utilize the walls.
 Artists can use this time as a creative incubator for conceptualizing ideas and research.
 To this end, artist of all disciplines are encouraged to apply, including writers, filmmakers, poets, playwrights, performance artists, musicians, etc. Please note the residency apartment is located on the 3rd floor with no elevator.
 BACK TO TOP

 TERMS OF PARTICIPATION IN THE PROGRAM

-Funding: We are a small art museum and art center.
+Funding: We are a small art museum.
 CMCArts actively applies for grants, and we have awarded teaching artist-in-residence $1,000 stipend when possible.
-Artist are responsible travel expenses, food, car rental, and personal art supplies.
+Artists are responsible travel expenses, local travel, food, car rental, and personal art supplies.
 Please be advised that everything is more expensive on island than in the states.
 We are happy to assist artists in the process of requesting their own funding by providing a formal letter of acceptance in the program.